Chapter 1 Introduction to R

 andareasymbol = "WI%"

-Filter the legend table for rows where the
+Filter the legend table to find rows where

 get_mapunit_from_NASISWebReport()

-using the area symbols you identified in step 3.Calculate the acreage of hydric soils for each mapunit by multiplying
+.
+Get data for the area symbols you identified in step 2.Calculate the acreage of hydric soils for each mapunit by multiplying

 muacres